ci-dashboard/gitlab-ci-dashboard/README.md

 - **hideVersion** (optional): hide version of cards.
 Default: false
 - **interval** (optional): interval, in seconds, that monitor go to gitlab server take a new data.
 Default 60
 - **apiVersion** (optional): Gitlab API version.
 Default: 3

+Of note, for this service to work it exposes an unauthenticated endpoint `/params` that includes your Gitlab API token. **To ensure this is kept secret (as it should be), you should make sure to host this application in a fashion that it's only accessible to a local / private network.** If the application is hosted at at a publicly accessible address, anyone can hit the `/params` endpoint and obtain your Gitlab API token.
+This would allow that third party to make requests to your Gitlab server on your behalf, potentially leaking sensitive information (like your source code).

 ### json config sample